 Put less frosting in your piping bag and refill it frequently – this will stop the frosting melting due to the heat in your hands.

 Be super organised so everything is ready and then you reduce your 'faffing time'.
 Over-handling your icings and piping bags will cause them to become too soft.

 You still need to knead your sugar paste but for less time.
-I find Beau sugar paste especially good in warmer weather.
+I find Beau or Massa sugar paste especially good in warmer weather.
 If it is very warm pop your un-opened sugar paste in the 'fridge for 15 minutes before using.

 Once your cake is covered and smoothed - leave it alone!!
 The more you handle it, the more likely it is to end up with creases etc.